 Terminal strip TS2 located behind the hinged control panel on the front of the power source supplies 110-115V AC.
-A 15 amp circuit breaker protects this circuit.
+A 10 amp circuit breaker protects this circuit.
 Note that this 110-115V AC is also available in the 14-pin connector on the Domestic and Export models.

-To gain access to the terminal strips simply remote the #10 sheet metal screws from the perimeter of the welder nameplate.
+To gain access to the terminal strips simply remote the six #10 sheet metal screws from the perimeter of the welder nameplate as shown below.
 Tilt panel forward so it rests in a horizontal position.
 See Table showing Front View of 14-Pin Connector Receptacle for lead number functions.